-Fixed Mfg Overhead: Standard Cost, Budget Variance, Volume Variance
+Fixed Manufacturing Overhead: Standard Cost, Budget Variance, Volume Variance

-"Fixed" manufacturing overhead costs remain the same in total even though the volume of production may increase by a modest amount.
-For example, the property tax on the manufacturing facility might be $50,000 per year and it arrives as one tax bill in December.
-The amount of the property tax bill was not dependent on the number of units produced or the number of machine hours that the plant operated.
-Other examples include the depreciation or rent on production facilities; salaries of production managers and supervisors; and professional memberships and training for personnel in the manufacturing area.
-Although the fixed manufacturing overhead costs present themselves as large monthly or annual expenses, they are, in reality, a small part of each product's cost.
+Fixed manufacturing overhead costs remain the same in total even though the production volume increased by a modest amount.
+For example, the property tax on a large manufacturing facility might be $50,000 per year and it arrives as one tax bill in December.
+The amount of the property tax bill did not depend on the number of units produced or the number of machine hours that the plant operated.
+A few of the many examples of fixed manufacturing overhead costs include the depreciation or rent on production facilities; salaries of production managers and maintenance supervisors; and professional memberships and training for managers in the manufacturing area.
+Although the fixed manufacturing overhead costs present themselves as large monthly or annual expenses, they are part of each product's cost.

 DenimWorks has two fixed manufacturing overhead costs:

-A small amount of these fixed manufacturing costs must be allocated to each apron produced.
+A portion of these fixed manufacturing overhead costs must be allocated to each apron produced.
 This is known as absorption costing and it explains why some accountants say that each product must "absorb" a portion of the fixed manufacturing overhead costs.

 A simple way to assign or allocate the fixed costs is to base it on things such as direct labor hours, machine hours, or pounds of direct material.
-(Accountants realize that this is simplistic; they know that overhead costs are a result of—or are driven by—many different factors.)
-Nonetheless, we will assign the fixed manufacturing overhead costs to the aprons by using the same method we used for variable manufacturing overhead—by using direct labor hours.
+Accountants realize that this is simplistic; they know that overhead costs are caused by many different factors.
+Nonetheless, we will assign the fixed manufacturing overhead costs to the aprons by using the direct labor hours.

 Establishing a Predetermined Rate

-Companies typically establish a standard fixed manufacturing overhead rate prior to the start of the year and then use that rate for the full year.
-Let's assume it is December 2012 and DenimWorks is developing the standard fixed manufacturing overhead rate to use in 2013.
-(As mentioned above, we will assign the fixed manufacturing overhead on the basis of direct labor hours.)
+Companies typically establish a standard fixed manufacturing overhead rate prior to the start of the year and then use that rate for the entire year.
+Let's assume it is December 2021 and DenimWorks is developing the standard fixed manufacturing overhead rate for use in 2022.
+As mentioned above, we will assign the fixed manufacturing overhead on the basis of direct labor hours.

-Project/estimate the fixed manufacturing overhead costs for the year 2013.
+Estimate the fixed manufacturing overhead costs for the year 2022.

-We indicated above that DenimWorks' only fixed manufacturing overhead costs are rents of $700 per month (space and equipment) totaling to $8,400 for the year 2013.
+We indicated above that the fixed manufacturing overhead costs are the rents of $700 per month, or $8,400 for the year 2022.

-Project/estimate the total number of standard direct labor hours that are needed to manufacture your products during 2013.
+Estimate the total number of standard direct labor hours that are needed to manufacture your products during 2022.

-We can do that from the information given earlier (and repeated here):
+We can estimate the direct labor hours from the information given earlier (and repeated here):

-One of the reasons a company develops a predetermined annual rate is so that the rate is uniform throughout the year, even though the number of units manufactured may fluctuate month by month.
-For example, if the company used monthly rates, the rate would be high in the months when few units are manufactured (monthly fixed costs of $700 ÷ 100 units produced = $7 per unit) and low when many units are produced (monthly fixed costs of $700 ÷ 350 units = $2 per unit).
+One reason a company develops a predetermined annual rate is to have a uniform rate for all months.
+If the company used monthly rates, the rate would be high in the months when few units are produced (monthly fixed costs of $700 ÷ 100 units produced = $7 per unit) and low when many units are produced (monthly fixed costs of $700 ÷ 350 units = $2 per unit).

 Fixed Manufacturing Overhead Budget Variance